Chart Color Schemes

 Residential development activity is lower than average in Kaleen according to AreaSearch's national comparison of local real estate markets

-With approximately 799 people per approval, Kaleen is a mature, established area with stable or declining population projections, reducing future housing demand pressures and benefiting potential buyers.
+This represents a shift from the current housing composition, which is around 91.0% houses, indicating decreasing availability of developable sites and changing lifestyles requiring more diverse housing options.
+With approximately 799 people per approval, Kaleen shows a mature, established area with stable or declining population projections, reducing potential housing demand pressures and benefiting potential buyers.

 Frequently Asked Questions - Development